Teifoon/IBMDataScienceProfessionalCertificate/README.md

 - Data Mining
 - Import and clean data sets
 - Analyze and visualize data
-- Build macine learning models and pipelines
+- Build machine learning models and pipelines
 Using the following tools:
 - Python
 - SQL